Changelog

 teststhat previously would have hit errors; - many other small bugs fixed;

-- Some issues specific to MacOS have been fixed.
+- Some issues specific to macOS have been fixed.

 - fixes or implemented other issues #91, #96, #97, #102, #105

-version 0.3.1
+Require 0.3.1

 CRAN release: 2023-05-22